 Another one close to the quarry on the Lurgan Road was levelled years ago.

-It is these forts that give Moira its name.
-The likely origin of the name Moira comes from the Irish “Magh Rath” (the Plain of the Ring Forts).
+It is these forts that are thought to give Moira its name.
+Some think the origin of the name Moira comes from the Irish “Magh Rath” (the Plain of the Ring Forts).

 These forts and crannogs were built to protect people and animals.